IDCAIS: Inter-Defender Collision-Aware Interception Strategy against Multiple Attackers: Introduction

-Due to the curse of dimensionality, these approaches for 1-vs-1 area defense games are extended to multi-player scenarios using a ``divide and conquer'' approach. {In the ``divide and conquer'' approach, for a given multiplayer scenario, all possible 1-vs-1 games between the defenders and the attackers are solved first.
-Next, the individual defenders are then assigned to capture/intercept/pursue individual attackers by solving a collaborative assignment problem based on the performance of the individual defenders against individual attackers characterized through the solutions of the solved 1-vs-1 games.}

-In \cite{chen2017multiplayer}, the authors solve the reach-avoid game for each pair of defenders and attackers operating in a compact domain with obstacles using a Hamilton-Jacobi-Issacs (HJI) reachability approach.
-The solution is then used to assign defenders against the attackers in multiplayer case using graph-theoretic maximum matching. {The authors in \cite{pierson2016intercepting} develop a distributed algorithm for the cooperative pursuit of multiple evaders by multiple pursuers, using an area-minimization strategy based on a Voronoi tessellation in a bounded convex environment.
+{Due to the curse of dimensionality, these approaches for 1 attacker vs 1 defender (1-vs-1) area defense games are extended to multi-player scenarios using a ``divide and conquer'' approach.
+For example, in \cite{chen2017multiplayer}, the authors solve the reach-avoid game for each pair of defenders and attackers operating in a compact domain with obstacles using a Hamilton-Jacobi-Issacs (HJI) reachability approach.
+The solution is then used to assign defenders against the attackers in multiplayer case using graph-theoretic maximum matching.} {The authors in \cite{pierson2016intercepting} develop a distributed algorithm for the cooperative pursuit of multiple evaders by multiple pursuers, using an area-minimization strategy based on a Voronoi tessellation in a bounded convex environment.
 Each defender targets it nearest evader and cooperate with other neighboring pursuers who share the same evader in order to capture all the evaders in finite time.}

-{The ``divide and conquer'' approach sometime may also involve solving games between sub-teams of the defending and attacking team and then making defenders to attackers assignment based on the solutions to these smaller problems.
-For example, in the perimeter defense problem, a variant of multi-player reach-avoid game, studied in \cite{shishika2020cooperative}, defenders are restricted to move on the perimeter of protected area.
-Local reach-avoid games between small teams of defenders and attackers are first solved, and then the defenders or teams of defenders are assigned to capture the oncoming attackers using a polynomial-time algorithm.
-In \cite{yan2022matching} the authors consider a multi-player reach-avoid game in 3D with heterogeneous players.
-The authors first decompose the original multi-player game into multiple smaller games involving coalitions of three or less pursuers and only one evader, using a HJI formulation.
-Then a sequential matching problem is solved on a conflict graph with pursuers' coalitions and evaders as the {nodes in order to find} an approximate assignment that assigns the coalitions of pursuers to capture the evaders.}
+{In a different approach \cite{shishika2020cooperative}, where defenders are restricted to move on the perimeter of protected area, local reach-avoid games between small teams of defenders and attackers are first solved, and then the teams of defenders are assigned to capture the oncoming attackers using a polynomial-time algorithm.
+For a reach-avoid game in convex domains, authors in \cite{yan2019task} provide geometric barriers separating the winning regions for groups of pursuers vs one evader by using analytical methods and assign groups of pursuers against the evaders using a mixed integer program.
+In \cite{yan2022matching}, the authors decompose a 3D multi-player reach-avoid game into smaller games involving groups of three or fewer pursuers and only one evader by proposing a potential function and then solve a sequential matching problem to assign these groups of pursuers to capture the evaders. \vishnu{The authors in \cite{yan2024pursuit} investigate a multiplayer reach-avoid differential game in the presence of general polygonal obstacles.}}